 We found some interesting stores and cafes in Hilo, including the organic Concious Culture Café and the Booch Bar.
 And Dolly’s Handicrafts.
 There were also a couple of cool bars, many attractive wooden fronted buildings and a pleasant and friendly authentic tropical vibe.
 Hilo feels like a real town in relation to Kona which is blatantly tourist orientated.

-We loved this fabulous art gallery situated in the tiny town of Volcano.
+We loved this fabulous art gallery, Volcano Garden Arts, situated in the tiny town of Volcano.
 We had hoped to have lunch here – apparently Café Ono serves some excellent vegetarian cuisine.
 Unfortunately, we showed up on the only day of the week the cafe is closed – Monday.
 We did, however enjoy browsing the gallery and wandering through the garden.

 The large gallery was crammed with local arts and crafts.
 There were certainly several items we could have been tempted by, had we not been 1) travelling on a budget and 2) travelling light.
 We met Ira Ono, the resident artist, who was friendly and welcoming.